gcallah/hambone/chaps/chap2.md

 He looked at Hampton with the most concern he could muster, and asked, "Now you know, I always got your best interest at heart?"

-"Yeah, as a pimp, you alright!"
+"Yeah, for a pimp, you alright!"

 "A pimp?
 I ain't no pimp."